osamashehta/osamashehta/README.md

-# Hi there, I'm Osama Shehta! 👋
+# Hi there, I'm Osama Saqr! 👋
 **Frontend Developer | Building seamless web experiences with React, Next, and more!**

 ### 🚀 About Me